Introduction to the Process for Paying Students’ Loans

 Requirements for the Disposition of Federal Loan Agreements:

-- Settlements almost never pay out the amount that you owe — instead, they can pay a lesser amount on the interest fees or fines that you’re being charged, yet leave the principal sum unchanged.
+- Settlements almost never pay out the amount that you owe.
+Instead, they can pay a lesser amount on the interest fees or fines.
+That you’re being charged, yet leave the principal sum unchanged.

 - You will be required to provide proof such as tax returns, evidence of income, or medical statements.